dhis2/maintenance-app-beta/docs/user/merging-metadata.md

 ## How to Merge Category Options {#category-options-merge}

 The category option merge feature lets you combine multiple source category options into a single target category option.
+To use this feature you will need to have `Merge category options` authority.

 Follow these steps to merge category options:

 1. **Go to the Category Options List:**
-   Click on **Categories -> Category Option** in the left-hand side (LHS) menu.
+   Click on **Categories -> Category Option** in the left-hand side menu.

 2. **Select Source Category Options:**
    Check the boxes next to the category options you want to merge.

 3. **Click the Merge Button:**
    In the multi-select toolbar at the top, click the **Merge** button.
+Note: This button will not appear if you do not have the `Merge category options` authority.

 4. **Review Selected Category Options:**
    If needed, adjust the list of source category options to include or remove any selections.